Financial Calculators

 Input Parameters

-Using a SIP calculator is a simple and effective way to estimate the potential returns on your systematic investment plan.
-Accurate calculations require understanding input parameters.
-Here are the key details you need to provide when using a SIP calculator:
+Using a SIP calculator is the most straightforward and accurate way to estimate potential returns on your systematic investment plan.
+To get precise projections, you just need to understand a few basic inputs.
+Here are the key details required when running your calculation:

 Monthly Investment

-This refers to the amount of money you plan to invest regularly in your SIP.
-It could be a monthly or quarterly investment.
-The investment amount should be based on your financial capacity and investment goals.
+This is the fixed amount of money you plan to contribute regularly to your SIP.
+While usually monthly, some investors choose quarterly intervals.
+Set this amount based on your comfortable financial capacity and long-term investment targets.

 Time Period